Add new comment

 Frozen Time: Getting Used to Horror and Madness

-Translation from Crimethinc., as part of .
+Translation from Crimethinc., as part of a collection of anti-war texts from Russia.

 More than a month of the so-called “special military operation” in Ukraine and other insane decisions of the Russian authorities has been enough for many people to become accustomed to it.